ebarkie/weatherlink/README.md

 * Should work with any Davis station made after 2002.
 Developed for a Vantage Pro 2 Plus with all sensor types.
 * Supports Weatherlink IP, serial, or USB (genuine or clone).
-* Decodes DMP (archive), LOOP1, and LOOP2 packets and sends data over Go channels.
+* Decodes DMP (archive), HILOWS, LOOP1, and LOOP2 packets and sends data over Go channels.
 * Syncs console time.
 * Includes a command broker that attempts to intelligently select what